 Reviewed by Monique 👩🏾🇺🇸

-—MINOR SPOILERS AHEAD—
+—MILD SPOILERS AHEAD—

 Jordan Peele defends his title as the new director to watch with his sophomore suspense film, Us.
 Not only will you encounter strong performances and tense excitement, you’ll find a plot so densely packed with symbolism it becomes difficult to talk about the film without digressing into social commentary.

 So let’s start with the surface-level premise.
 Adelaide Wilson, her husband Gabe Wilson, and their two children Zora and Jason—played by Lupita Nyong’o, Winston Duke, Shahadi Wright Joseph, and Evan Alex—head to their summer home on the California coast.
 After they return from a day trip to the beach, a mysterious family arrives on their driveway.
 From there, all hell breaks loose.

 The resulting tangle of allegory and Easter eggs has turned Us into one of the year’s most discussed films already, something Peele has confirmed was his goal all along.
 In successfully sparking debate about the many ills of American society, he also helps drive an ongoing renaissance in horror.
 Other recent works that blend scares with deeper themes include The Babadook (2014), The Witch (2015), A Quiet Place (2018), or Hereditary (2018).
 In addition, Peele’s Get Out (2017) and now Us collectively break ground while also providing Peele a way to pay homage to some of his favorite horror and suspense films growing up, like Halloween (1978) and Poltergeist (1982).

 In Us, Peele’s framework of having the Tethered—government-created shadows with human counterparts who live blissfully unaware aboveground—can be applied to any number of social issues such as cultural assimilation, economic inequality, or societal rot.